vladyslav-panchenko280/ai-sdk-v5-crash-course/exercises/03-agents/03.01-tool-calling/problem/readme.md

 import * as fsTools from './file-system-functionality.ts';
 ```

-- [ ] Create tool definitions for each file system function using the `tool()` function.
+- [ X ] Create tool definitions for each file system function using the `tool()` function.
 Look at the parameters and return types of each function in the `file-system-functionality.ts` file to determine the correct input schema.
 Check the [reference](/exercises/99-reference/99.02-defining-tools/explainer/readme.md) for more information on how to use the `tool()` function.

-- [ ] Create a `tools` object containing all the tool definitions
+- [ X ] Create a `tools` object containing all the tool definitions

-- [ ] Add a `stopWhen` condition to limit the number of steps the agent can take.
+- [ X ] Add a `stopWhen` condition to limit the number of steps the agent can take.
 Check out the [docs](https://ai-sdk.dev/docs/ai-sdk-core/tools-and-tool-calling#multi-step-calls-using-stopwhen) for more information.

-- [ ] Run the local dev server and test if the LLM can create and manage files through the UI by asking it to create a todo list or other file-related tasks.
+- [ X ] Run the local dev server and test if the LLM can create and manage files through the UI by asking it to create a todo list or other file-related tasks.